 Remuneration consists of fixed salary, other benefits and pension.
 The fixed salary is to reflect the position's requirements pertaining to skills, responsibility, complexity and the manner in which it contributes to achieving the business objectives.
 The fixed salary is to also reflect the senior executive's performance and can therefore be both individual and differentiated.
 Other benefits, including company car and health insurance, must be market-based and only constitute a limited part of the total remuneration.
 Pension benefits are to be defined-contribution, with premiums not exceeding 30% of the fixed annual salary.

 Agreements concluded previously with some senior executives that contain partially deviating conditions governing pensions, notice periods and severance pay will be respected until they cease or are renegotiated.

-The Board deems that particular circumstances exist for deviation from the remuneration policies and. accordingly, decided to allow variable remuneration to the member of Group Management responsible for Commercial.
+The Board deems that particular circumstances existed for deviation from the remuneration policies and has decided to allow variable remuneration to the member of Group Management responsible for Commercial.

 Remuneration of the President is to be decided within the framework of policies approved by the Board of SAS AB and after preparation and recommendation by the Remuneration Committee established by the Board.
 Remuneration of other members of Group Management is to be decided by the President within the framework of approved remuneration policies after consultation with the Remuneration Committee.

-The 2015/2016 AGM adopted the remuneration policies for senior executives.
-The remuneration policies for 2015/2016 remained unchanged compared with those that applied in 2014/2015.
-Pursuant to the resolution of the AGM, no variable remuneration is payable to senior executives, except for the Executive Vice President Commercial, and no share-related incentive programs exist at SAS.
+The 2016/2017 AGM adopted the remuneration policies for senior executives.
+The remuneration policies for 2016/2017 were updated to state that pension benefits should not exceed a maximum of 30% of fixed annual salary as compared with previously being capped at a ceiling of 30%.